AamirAli310/cordova-plugin-ionic/Plugin-Guideline.md

 - For Testing cycle you may create own localhost server.
 - Noted: If you forget to pass above variable, no issue, The plugin will install with default value which you can change in config.xml/package.json

-## Step-3 Example-  ionic cordova plugin add https://github.com/AamirAli310/cordova-plugin-ionic.git --variable APP_ID="MyApp101" --variable CHANNEL_NAME="AA-UAT" --variable UPDATE_API="http://localhost:3000"
+## Step-3 Example-
+- ionic cordova plugin add https://github.com/AamirAli310/cordova-plugin-ionic.git --variable APP_ID="MyApp101" --variable CHANNEL_NAME="AA-UAT" --variable UPDATE_API="http://localhost:3000"

 ## Step-4 (Add Platform, If Step-1 performed)
 - ionic cordova platform add ios

--
-## Step-4 (After Plugin Installed successfully)
+## Step-5 (After Plugin Installed successfully)
 - Check config.xml and you should able to see your provided information under cordova-plugin-ionic plugin tag.
 Now time to prepare App with our own server's API info
 - ionic cordova prepare ios

-## Step-5 (Run App on Simulator [If Server is running on Local machine, then it's best option to test])
+## Step-6 (Run App on Simulator [If Server is running on Local machine, then it's best option to test])
+- Using Xcode to run the project, Go to Project > Platforms > iOS> Open MyApp.xcworkspace file.
+- Select simulator in the target-device and press run button .
 - If Apps loaded landing page of the app or stop on splash-screen, don't worry.
 - Check on console, You should able to see below message :
 - Got Native app preferences: {